horrible-dong/TeamDETR/Team-DN-DETR/README.md

 You can download our pre-trained models ([百度网盘](https://pan.baidu.com/s/1ZLPAB6Mg0jVSKxECq4f_Jg?pwd=team) / [Google Drive](https://drive.google.com/drive/folders/1vL7XnQ37W7wNF1flTm9r8vVjx_YbBZko?usp=share_link))  or use your own for evaluation.

-In default, we divide the queries into three groups, with the proportion of 65%, 20%, and 15%, corresponding to the relative scales of (0, 0.2], (0.2, 0.4], and (0.4, 1], respectively. `--q_splits` is to set the proportion of each group. `--matcher` has two options, `ori`(original HungarianMatcher) and `team`(TeamHungarianMatcher).
+In default, we divide the queries into three groups, with the proportions of 65%, 20%, and 15%, corresponding to the relative scales of (0, 0.2], (0.2, 0.4], and (0.4, 1], respectively. `--q_splits` is to set the proportion of each group. `--matcher` has two options, `ori`(original HungarianMatcher) and `team`(TeamHungarianMatcher).

 **Note:** The evaluation result under different batch sizes will have slight differences.
 We used 2 GPUs, and the batch size (per GPU) we used to train each model is marked on the checkpoint filename (e.g., b8, b6).
 If you use the checkpoints we provide for evaluation and want to get the same results as we report, please keep the same setting as ours.